bee-reenu/Whatsapp-clone/README.md

 # WhatsApp Clone - Flutter Project

-This is a WhatsApp clone project built using Flutter, created by a team of 3 developers as a learning exercise and demonstration of our mobile development skills.
+This is a WhatsApp clone project built using Flutter, created by a team of 3 developers as a learning exercise and demonstration of our development skills.

 ## Team Members